FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 * *Screwdriver* by **Mister aiR**
 * *Swage* by **Patrick Crandol**

-If you cannot find any themes you like, it’s always possible to [create your own](../developers/04_Frontend/02_Design.md).
+If you can’t find any themes you like, it’s always possible to [create your own](../developers/04_Frontend/02_Design.md).

 To select a theme, simply scroll through the themes and select one that strikes your fancy.
 After confirmation, the theme will be applied to the interface.